corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/deploy/running-a-node.md

 `generate-rpc-ssl-settings`: Generates the SSL keystore and truststore for a secure RPC connection.

-`install-shell-extensions`: Installs a `corda` alias and auto completion for `bash` and `zsh`.
-For more information, see [Shell extensions for CLI Applications](../operating/cli-application-shell-extensions.md).
+`install-shell-extensions`: Installs a `corda` alias and auto-completion for `bash` and `zsh`.
+For more information, see [Shell extensions for CLI Applications](../../../../../en/platform/corda/4.7/enterprise/node/operating/cli-application-shell-extensions.md).

 `validate-configuration`: Validates the actual configuration without starting the node.